dylangit01/instantTrip.io_full_version/README.md

 * images: for storing app images
 * redux: for implementing redux function

-## Import Redux
-* Import {Provider} from 'react-redux', which will keep track of the store
-* Import {createStore, applyMiddleware, compose} form 'redux'
-* Import thunk from 'redux-thunk' to handle async actions
-* Import reducers

-## Redux Setup
-* store: is the global state and allows any component to access the store from anywhere inside of the app without prop-drilling
-* actions: a function to create object which has type and payload and return that action;(with using thunk, it will dispatch that action)
-* reducers: a function that specifies how the state will be changed in response to action type

-## Use Redux
-* Import {useDispatch} from 'react-redux' in component
-* const dispatch = useDispatch()
-* Use function to trigger an action, such as: Using 'useEffect' to initiate dispatching "getPosts" action, this action using api to fetch data and dispatch fetched data to reducer
-* Use {useSelector} from 'react-redux' to access global store to get any state object, such as "const posts = useSelector(state => state.posts)"

 ## Server Side Dependencies
 * bcryptjs: hash password
 * jsonwebtoken: building security account